-Cecily Brown: Rehearsal is on view at MCA Santa Barbara from January 28 - June 3, 218 andwas on view at The Drawing Center October 6 - December 18, 2016.
+Cecily Brown: Rehearsal was on view at MCA Santa Barbara from January 28 - June 3, 218 andwas on view at The Drawing Center October 6 - December 18, 2016.

 Cecily Brown: Rehearsal is the artist’s first solo museum exhibition dedicated to her drawings.
 Arranged thematically, the more than eighty small drawings, large-scale works, and sketchbooks on view will foreground Brown’s iterative reworking of motifs from her wide-reaching arsenal of source material—prints by eighteenth-century draftsman William Hogarth, pages from animal clip-art books, and the cover of Jimi Hendrix’s 1968 album Electric Ladyland are just some of the images that Brown has rendered again and again in her own hand.
 These drawings are not studies for her paintings but rather a distinct form of aesthetic inquiry, one that isolates the investigatory impulse that grounds Brown’s art in general.